Nue-Foundation/nRepl/README.md

-# REPL Application Documentation
+# Nue REPL Application Documentation

 ## Overview

-This application provides a Read-Eval-Print Loop (REPL) interface for running code.
+This application provides a Read-Eval-Print Loop (REPL) interface for running `Nue` code.
 It allows users to input code interactively, which is then executed using a specified command.

 ```shell